The Five Invitations: Lessons On Life

 In the 1980's Frank Ostaseski worked with the terminally ill in the AIDS community, eventually co-founding the Zen Project in San Fransisco, a Buddhist hospice healing center still in operation today.
 This work was and is incredibly challenging, and it fundamentally changed his life and the way he viewed it, from that point forward.

-If you're familiar with the work of Elizabeth Kubler-Ross, this book takes things one step beyond, giving you a more intimate portrait of what happens emotionally, mentally and physically when someone dies.
 My favorite lesson comes in Chapter Eight, where Frank discusses the role of caregivers in the healing of the dying and of those left in the afterward.

 The book explores the feelings of the dying, not just how we feel can about them, but what we can learn from the dying process of others, and how we can be better humans because of it and from it.